-Renovo bike frames are coated in 4 to 6 layers of clear coat finish.
+Renovo bike frames are coated in 4 to 6 layers of clear coat automotive finish.
 This is the same top coat product that goes on your car at the factory.
 We use Sherwin William Products called "Finish One".
 It keeps the wood and the environment completely separate.
-You no longer have to treat the wood bike as something different.
+You no longer have to treat the wood bike as something fragile.
 You aren't riding around on a piece of furniture.
 Consider the wood completely protected in an acrylic coat.

 Four different components make up the finish.
 First, we put on a vinyl sealer, made up of two components.
 After drying, this sealer coat is flattened.
 Then the decals are put on.
 On top of the decals, we toughen them by putting on a few coats of cyanoacrylate, directly over the decals only.
 This is like putting a glass protector over the decals.
 There is nothing worse than a scratch that takes off a piece of the decal, and this coating protects them from almost any abuse.